Boozy frozen pops! These mango lassi popsicles are spiked with dark rum.

 Popsicles are frozen and alcohol doesn’t freeze.
-Okay, technically alcohol DOES freeze, however only a super freezer will ever fall to that temperature.
+Technically alcohol DOES freeze, however only a super freezer will ever fall to that temperature.

-I always have a variety of frozen fruits in the freezer.
 This mango lassi is super simple and easy to make.
 Simply throw together frozen mango chunks, some yogurt, a splash of milk and little bit of sugar.
-Blend it all together and you’ve got one tasty beverage.

 Rum Mango Lassi Popsicles

-- 2 1/2 cups mango chunks, fresh or frozen
+- 2 ½ cup mango chunks, fresh or frozen

 - 1 cup plain low-fat yogurt

-- 1/4 cup granulated sugar, adjust according to mango sweeteness
+- ¼ cup granulated sugar, adjust according to mango sweetness

 - additional mango chunks, if desired